djeikyb/xsltservlet/README.md

-# what does it do

-Runs xslt transforms.
+# xslt transforms as a web service

 If you can get by with xslt 1.0, xsltproc is much faster for rapid prototyping.

 Saxon-HE is the only open source xslt 2.0 (and 3.0!) processor.